 Revelstoke, British Columbia

 As the name implies, this north-of-the-border, railway town is brimming with both revel and stoke.
-With 3,121 acres within the resort, record-shattering snow falls, humongous bowls, and the most vertical on the continent at 5,620 feet, Revelstoke is much more than a snow-capped Canadian Rockies postcard.
+With 3,121 acres within the resort, record-shattering snowfalls, humongous bowls, and the highest vertical on the continent at 5,620 feet, Revelstoke is much more than a snow-capped Canadian Rockies postcard.

-In fact, the sprawling Revelstoke brand — which includes RMR, Revelstoke Cat Skiing, and Selkirk Tangiers Heli Skiing — grants skiers and snowboards access to a mind-blowing 515,000 acres of terrain.
-Off the slopes, there’s oodles of small-town, historic charm and snowy adventure to be had, from dogsledding to fat-tire biking.
+In fact, the sprawling Revelstoke brand — which includes Revlestoke Mountain Resort, Revelstoke Cat Skiing, and Selkirk Tangiers Heli Skiing — grants skiers and snowboards access to a mind-blowing 515,000 acres of terrain.
+Off the slopes, there are oodles of small-town, historic charm and snowy adventure to be had, from dogsledding to fat-tire biking.
 Ikon and Mountain Collective Passholders are good to go at the resort.
-Be prepared to settle in for the stay as driving time from the nearest airport.
-Kelowna is 2.5 hours away, Calgary is a 4.5-hour drive, and Vancouver is 6 hours away.
+Be prepared to settle in for a long stay as driving time from the nearest airport in Kelowna is 2.5 hours away, Calgary is a 4.5-hour drive, and Vancouver is six hours away.

 Winter Attractions in Revelstoke: